Fast bowling

 Fast bowling (also referred to as pace bowling) is a type of bowling in cricket, in which the ball is delivered at high speed.
 The fastest bowlers bowl the ball at over 86 mph.
 Practitioners of fast bowling are known as fast bowlers or quicks.
 Also included in this broad category are bowlers who do not achieve the highest speeds, who may instead be known by a range of other terms, such as medium fast bowlers.

 In addition to delivering the ball at speed, this type of bowler may also use seam bowling or swing bowling techniques, to make it even harder for the batter to play the ball correctly.
 The mixture of speed, seam and swing that can be achieved depends on several factors, including the individual bowler's skill, the condition of the ball, and the weather.
 Seam and swing are particularly important for bowlers who do not achieve the highest speeds.
 Therefore, they might also be referred to as a seam bowler, a swing bowler, or a fast bowler who can swing it, for example, if this is the predominant characteristic of their deliveries.
 Strictly speaking, a pure swing bowler does not need to have a high degree of pace, though dedicated medium-pace swing bowlers are rarely seen at Test level in modern times.

 Fast bowling is one of the two main approaches to bowling, the other being spin bowling.

 Terminology

 Pace bowlers may be classified based on quantitative or qualitative attributes.

 A widespread method of classification is based on average ball release speed.
 However, there is no universally accepted set of definitions and the categorisation of bowlers according to speed may take into account competition level and gender.
 Terms used in different classifications include "slow medium", "medium", "fast medium", "fast" and "express".
-ESPNcricinfo, a popular cricket news website, uses both "medium fast" and "fast medium" in addition to "medium" and "fast".
+Cricinfo, a popular cricket news website, uses both "medium fast" and "fast medium" in addition to "medium" and "fast".

 Bowlers may be categorised according to their use of swing bowling or seam bowling techniques, although the term "seamer" is also commonly used to refer to pace bowlers in general.